Find all the latest COVID-19 updates from the School of Medicine weekly meetings, along with links and resources.

 YEAR 3, 4 AND 5 CURRICULUM

-Year 4 electives in 2021 are not being supported by the School of Medicine given the current situation of the COVID-19 pandemic.
+Electives are not being supported by the School of Medicine given the current situation of the COVID-19 pandemic.

 The AiMs program for Year 5 students is running again this year.
 Year 5 students are to please refer to email correspondence from NSW Health for future updates on the recruitment process if they have applied and still not received an AiMs position.
 Please note that not everyone who has applied will receive an offer due to varying working capacities of our NSW hospitals.